adam2392/interictal_study/README.rst

 .. code-block::

-   python -m ipykernel install --name  --user
+   python -m ipykernel install --name iistudy --user
    # now you can run jupyter lab and select a kernel
    jupyter lab